Children’s Centres in North Lincolnshire

 Play and development support

 Play and development support is part of our Family Support Offer and available on request.
 Individual and tailored support for parents to help with children’s personal, social and emotional development and their communication and language skills.
 This also supports understanding of child development and behaviour concerns.
-Sessions may take place in the home or in Centres on a 1-1 basis.
+Sessions may take place in the home or in Centres on a one to one basis.

 Family play sessions